Pupil Premium at Christ Church School

 We have revised our assessment and monitoring systems to support improvement in the quality of teaching and interventions in order to maximise impact.

-For detailed information about our current Pupil Premium allocations (2016-17) and a review of our Pupil Premium spend last year (2015-16), please click on the file below.
+For detailed information about our current Pupil Premium allocations (2022-2023), please click on the file below.